Active Digital Twins via Active Inference: Numerical demonstrations

 A second representative ADT simulation is shown in \fig\ref{fig:history_noepi_nolearn_2}, exemplifying the same purely goal-directed (pragmatic) behavior but with a different random seed.
 In this case, damage begins to develop in region $\Omega_3$, and the ADT initially behaves consistently with the previous results, tracking the generative process with relatively high-entropy estimates propagated forward in time.
 However, starting from time step $t=33$, the ADT begins to diverge from the ground truth, and the digital state posterior $Q^*(D_{t_c})$ progressively loses synchronization with the physical state.
 The probability mass in $Q^*(D_{t_c})$ gradually shifts from $D^\Omega=\Omega_3$ to $D^\Omega=\Omega_6$, where $D^\delta$ is consistently underestimated as lying within the range $[65\%,75\%]$, while the actual value is in the range $[75\%,80\%]$.
 As a result, the ADT fails to select an MA action for more than ten time steps, despite its necessity.
 The simulation eventually terminates at time step $t=46$, due to a digital failure at $t=47$, caused by $D^\delta>80\%$, and symbolizing structural collapse.
 The ADT inability to recover accurate tracking is attributed to the interplay between the poorly informative sensory likelihood and the recursive propagation of outdated prior beliefs, which degrade over time.

-By running a cluster of $100$ simulations, each spanning $60$ time steps and initialized with a different random seed for both the observation model $\mathbf{A}^{\Omega\delta}_\text{Non-Epi}$ and the ground-truth generative process, the ADT operating under a purely goal-directed (pragmatic) behavior fails in $47$ out of $100$ cases.
-In this baseline setting, the failure rate is strongly driven by the high level of entropy introduced in the observation model $\mathbf{A}^{\Omega\delta}_\text{Non-Epi}$.
-Although highly corrupted observations realistically reflect many real-world conditions, the results in the following section show that equipping the ADT with both goal-directed and information-seeking (epistemic) components enables active exploration in response to critical uncertainty, resulting in a significant performance improvement over the purely pragmatic baseline.
+By running a cluster of $200$ simulations, each spanning $60$ time steps and initialized with a different random seed for both the observation model $\mathbf{A}^{\Omega\delta}_\text{Non-Epi}$ and the ground-truth generative process, the ADT operating under a purely goal-directed (pragmatic) behavior fails in $72$ out of $200$ cases.
+In this baseline setting, the failure rate is largely driven by the high entropy of the observation model $\mathbf{A}^{\Omega\delta}_\text{Non-Epi}$.
+In-simulation performance is assessed by measuring the accuracy of the maximum a-posteriori estimate of the $D^\Omega$ and $D^\delta$ digital state factors against the ground-truth generative process.
+The effect of the $\delta$ discretization is accounted for by computing accuracy with a $10\%$ tolerance (equal to the discretization step).
+Under these conditions, the ADT achieves a mean accuracy of $69\%$ with a $95\%$ confidence interval of $\pm2.6\%$.
+Although highly corrupted observations reflect challenging real-world conditions, the results presented in the following section show that equipping the ADT with both goal-directed and information-seeking (epistemic) components enables active exploration in response to critical uncertainty, resulting in a significant performance improvement over this purely pragmatic baseline.

 The behavior described above can also be illustrated using a simplified scenario in which the ADT relies on two sensors, each providing partial observations to update its beliefs about the evolving damage state.
 If one sensor becomes faulty but the transition model closely approximates the actual dynamics of damage progression, the ADT may still track the system accurately, as the predictive power of the prior compensates for the degraded sensory evidence.
 However, in the more typical case where the transition model does not fully capture the actual system evolution, outdated priors dominate the inference process, and the compromised likelihood is unable to correct them.
 In such conditions, an information-seeking (epistemic) action should ideally be triggered to resolve ambiguity and restore confidence in the likelihood model -- for instance, by querying a redundant sensor, activating a dormant one, or scheduling a targeted diagnostic procedure.